zendtech/IbmiToolkit/README.md

 Planned Features:

-- More and better code samples
+- More and better code samples (coming along: https://github.com/zendtech/IbmiToolkit/tree/master/samples)
-- Run SQL
 - Inline transport (not requiring DB2 connection)
 - Improve usability of the API
 - Optimizations for larger data sets
-- More (to be added to GitHub issues)

-XMLSERVICE and the IBM i Toolkit are already shipped with Zend Server.
+XMLSERVICE and the IBM i Toolkit are already shipped with Zend Server and Seiden CommunityPlus+ PHP.
 But being open source they can also be downloaded, installed, and upgraded separately.

 For more information and examples, please visit the wiki: